Fired for Insubordination in Pennsylvania

 This happened 1 and 1/2 weeks prior to my termination.
 I was a top selling individual.
 He has personally called me names in the past.
 Is this speakerphone on the cell legal or is it inadmissable like a tape recording being that I had no knowledge of it being on.

-But, let's address the reason you told the unemployment department you were fired.
+But, let’s address the reason you told the unemployment department in your claim you were fired.
+That is not misconduct because employees who work at will are also free to look at will for a new job.

-Calling your boss an asshole while talking to one of your companies vendors .. could very well present "harm to the employer's interest".
-And this is regardless of the irrelevant fact that your boss has called you names in the past.
+Calling your boss an asshole while talking to one of your companies vendors in my opinion could very well present “harm to an employer’s interest”.

 Chris